We may earn money or products from the companies mentioned in this post.

 St. Augustine isn’t the only historic place in Florida, however.
 Two of my favorite resources are books rather than websites.
 The Historical Traveler’s Guide to Florida, available on Amazon & Kindle provides historical sites by area, with details, hours and websites.
 If you’re looking specifically to visit an era, the appendix has that guide too.

-Time Traveler’s Guide to Florida, also on Amazon, is a great resource to over 140 historical style events in Florida.
+Time Traveler’s Guide to Florida, also on Amazon, is a great resource for over 140 historical style events in Florida.
 Think reenactments and fairs, the book is organized by time period, as well as a calendar of events in the appendix.
 If you’re visiting St. Augustine, this is a great companion book as I’ve found there seems to be an event nearly every weekend.

 When you’re in Florida, you need a place to stay.
 Choosing a hotel room can be just as daunting as figuring out where to go in Florida.
 You can stay in a name brand hotel, or decide if you want something more unique in a hotel room.
 Click on How to Choose a Unique Hotel for more info.